agupta-12/Website/index.md

 <img class = "image" align = "left" style = "width:375px; max-width:100%" src = "/Images/Gupta - Large.jpg"/>

 Welcome!
 I'm a PhD candidate in economics at Boston University.
-I study microeconomic theory, with a focus on how uncertainty affects equilibrium outcomes.
+I study microeconomic theory, with a focus on how uncertainty drives equilibrium outcomes.
 My research spans industrial organization, market design, social learning, and organizational economics.

 I will be on the job market in AY 2025-2026.